 Motivation as a construct can, for instance, be categorized in two dimensions: Extrinsic vs. intrinsic motivation (Fetchenhauer, 2017).
 While behavior shown in the expectation of a subsequent positive effect can be attributed to extrinsic motivation, intrinsic motivated behavior is shown for the sake of the cause itself.
 In the TwinLife study, the focus was - among other motivational constructs - on intrinsic motivation.
-Intrinsic motivation was measured with adapted items of the "Skala zur Erfassung subjektiver schulischer Werte" [Scale for the assessment of subjective school values] (SESSW; Steinmayr & Spinath, 2010).
+Intrinsic motivation was measured with adapted items of the "Skala zur Erfassung subjektiver schulischer Werte" (Scale for the assessment of subjective school values, SESSW; Steinmayr & Spinath, 2010).
 Anticipated intrinsic motivation in preschool children was assessed via self-report and parental report.
-Intrinsic motivation of school attendees was further assessed for school in general (in all waves) as well as for several specific subjects separately (i.e., math and German; only F2F1 and F2F2) for all school participants aged 5 or older as a self-report.
-The construct was assessed via CAPI (self-report in all waves, parental reports in wave three) and CASI (parental report in wave one and two).
+Intrinsic motivation of school attendees was further assessed for school in general as well as for several specific subjects separately (i.e., maths and German).